stanleychu2/WebPage/_posts/2022-07-19-python-yield.md

     print(nxt)
 ```

 Also, we can save memory by using the iterator.
-The iterator return a value once a time.
+The iterator returns a value once a time.
 Thus, we don't need a local variable to store all the outputs.
 As soon as we require the value, we call the iterator which just maintains the function state.
-In addition to `iter`, `yield` is an other way to create the iterator.
+In addition to `iter`, `yield` is another way to create the iterator.
 Once we use `yield` to return the value, we consider that function a generator (iterator).

 ```python
 def constructList(length: int) -> List[int]: